segdeha/pdxcodeguild/2. HTML & CSS/html.md

 ------

-### Document structure
+### Content structure

-There are a few tags you can use to describe your document’s high-level structure.
-These typically don’t add styling information to the content.
+There are a few tags you can use to describe your content’s high-level structure.
+These typically don’t add much in the way of styling information.

 Example: